DerickBessa/DerickBessa/README.md

 ---

 ## 🧑‍🎓 About Me
-🎓 Currently studying **Computer Vision, Machine Learning & Deep Learning** 💻 Working at **LAPISCO** and **LABVICIA**
+🎓 Currently studying **Computer Vision, Machine Learning & Deep Learning and Web Development** 💻 Working at **LAPISCO** and **LABVICIA**
 🎮 Passionate about games, learning new things, and solving real-world problems